| |

 When people first start eating nose to tail, liver is usually the first choice.
 These chips make it easy to add it in!
 With such a familiar texture and shape of a cracker or chip each piece is easy to enjoy.

 I usually recommend beginners start with liver pate but I may change my suggestion because these chips are foolproof!
+Plus, these chips are made with super simple ingredients, which is why they are a great way to introduce organ meats to your dog (even a picky one).

 Who can refuse when these are dipped in keto cheese sauce?
 YUM!